iffybooks/steganography-for-everyone/README.md

 You'll install ImageMagick using the **apt** package manager.

 ❏ First you'll open a terminal window.
-Click the square grid icon in the lower left corner of the screen, type "terminal", and select the application called Terminal.
+Click the square grid icon in the lower left corner of the screen, type "terminal", and select the application called **Terminal**.

-❏ Run the following two commands, which will update apt's list of packages and install ImageMagick.
+❏ Run the following two commands, which will update **apt**'s list of packages and install **ImageMagick**.
 You'll need to enter your password.

 ```
 sudo apt update